kubernetes-hy/kubernetes-hy.github.io/data/part-2/1-networking-between-pods.md

 <exercise name='Exercise 2.02: Project v1.0'>

-Create a new container for the backend of the todo application.
+Create a new image for the *backend of the todo application*.

-You can use graphql or other solutions if you want.

 Use ingress routing to enable access to the backend.